appsecnz/appsecnz.github.io/conference-2022/sponsorship.md

 IT security consultants, Web application architects and developers, QA managers, QA testers and system administrators.

 Throughout its 12 years of operation under the local OWASP chapter, the OWASP New Zealand Day conference attracted more than 90% of its delegates and presenters from within New Zealand.
-This year, we anticipate pre-registrations for the conference will regain much the ground lost versus pre-COVID numbers, and on-the-day attendance will be 650 or more.
+Border restrictions may still be in place in July, which would impact the ability of delegates, speakers, and sponsors to attend from outside New Zealand this year.
+Nonetheless, we anticipate pre-registrations for the conference will once again sell out, and on-the-day attendance will be between 650 and 750.

 ## About AppSec New Zealand